LGBTQ culture in Los Angeles County: Early history

 In 1952, ONE, Inc. formed out of the Mattachine Society as the publisher of ONE Magazine.
+The Satyrs Motorcycle Club was founded in 1954 in Los Angeles and influenced the development of the leather subculture in the region.

 Gay liberation era

 A demonstrator at the Sunset Strip curfew riot in November 1966.

 By the 1960s, Los Angeles' primary "gayborhood" had shifted westward to Silver Lake.
 During this era, Los Angeles' queer culture was associated with the broader counterculture movement of the 1960s, and became visible and highly politicized in response to a string of violent bar raids that took place on the Sunset Strip.
 Increasingly harsh law enforcement tactics led the Los Angeles Police Department to seek out and aggressively monitor bars with predominately gay clienteles, including the Black Cat Tavern.

 Protests reacting to these police raids, organized by P.R.I.D.E.
 (Personal Rights in Defense and Education) and SCCRH (Southern California Council on Religion and the Homophile), are considered to be "the first gay protests in America to attract significant numbers," preceding the Stonewall Riots by two years.
-The Advocate was created in 1967 in response to the riots on Sunset Strip as a tool to further ignite LGBT+ activism in Los Angeles and nationwide.
+The Advocate was created in 1967 in response to the riots on Sunset Strip as a tool to further ignite LGBTQ activism in Los Angeles and nationwide.

 The Metropolitan Community Church (MCC) was founded in 1968 in Huntington Park, California.

 Inspired by the 1969 Stonewall riots in New York City, Christopher Street West (CSW) formed in 1970 to host Los Angeles Pride.
 CSW co-founders Rev. Troy Perry, Rev. Bob Humphries, and Morris Kight originally discussed organizing a march or a demonstration, but Troy Perry allegedly stated, "No. We’re going to do a parade.
 This is Hollywood."

 The Gay Community Services Center, led by activists including Morris Kight and Don Kilhefner, incorporated in 1971.
 The organization provided legal help for anti-Vietnam War protesters and screenings for sexually transmitted diseases.

 Beth Chayim Chadashim was founded in 1972 as a Reform synagogue in Mid-City, Los Angeles, primarily for gay and lesbian Jews.

 Alongside the growth in popularity of disco music, LGBTQ nightlife grew in the 1970s, with nightclubs such as Jewel's Catch One and Studio One.

 In 1974, continuing hostility and harassment from the Los Angeles Police Department led to Los Angeles Pride being moved to an unincorporated area to the west of Hollywood.

 Parents, Families and Friends of Lesbians and Gays (PFLAG)'s Los Angeles chapter formed in 1976.